-I finally got a hold of the Fuji X100S in August of 2013 and I have been enjoying it since.
-I requested the X100S to be shipped together with other Fuji gear, as a part of my effort to review every Fuji camera and lens available.
-So far I have published three reviews: Fuji X-Pro1, Fuji X-E1, Fuji X-M1 and I am planning to start publishing reviews of Fujinon and Zeiss Touit lenses right after this.
-Having used the Fuji X100S for a couple of months now in different environments, I have a few things to share with our readers in regards to its overall performance, handling, usability and personal or commercial use.
+I finally got a hold of the Fuji X100S in August of 2013.
+I requested the camera to be shipped together with other Fuji gear, as a part of my effort to review every Fuji camera and lens available.
+Having used the Fuji X100S for a few months in different environments, I have a few things to share with our readers in regard to its overall performance, handling, usability, and personal or commercial use.

 Main Features and Specifications:

 - Lens: Fujinon 23mm f/2